 - “Association between EDS and gut problems” EDS society lecture presented by world leader in this field – Dr Qasim Aziz

-- Heidi Collins EDS society presentation notes: https://ehlers-danlos.com/pdf/Collins-EDS-You-are-NOT-what-you-eat-S.pdf
+- Heidi Collins EDS society presentation notes: ehlers-danlos.com/pdf/Collins-EDS-You-are-NOT-what-you-eat-S.pdf

 - Allergies and intolerance (including IBS symptoms)

-- “The Complete Low FODMAP diet” book by Sue Shepherd
+- “The Complete Low FODMAP diet” (booktopia) by Dr Sue Shepherd

 - Lower inflammation

-- NB: It is important to discuss dietary changes with your specialist medical team
+- NB: It is important to discuss dietary changes with your specialist medical team, GP, gastroenterologist or dietician.

 Hormones & Periods